MaxMeta/Umich_Virtual/README.md

 ncbi-blast-2.2.30+-ia32-linux.tar.gz

-Change directory to Downloads and download the 32bit linux binaries for BLAST
+Change directory to Downloads and download the 32bit linux binaries for BLAST:

-$wget ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.30/ncbi-blast-2.2.30+-ia32-linux.tar.gz
+wget ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.30/ncbi-blast-2.2.30+-ia32-linux.tar.gz

-Download the install file for miniconda
+Download the install file for miniconda:

 wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86.sh

-Change the file permissions to make it executable
+Change the file permissions to make it executable:

 chmod 777 Miniconda2-latest-Linux-x86.sh

-run the install script ./Miniconda2-latest-Linux-x86.sh
+run the install script"

+./Miniconda2-latest-Linux-x86.sh

-reload settings from your .bashrc
+reload settings from your .bashrc:

 source ~/.bashrc

-type "conda" to confirm that minconda has installed corrctly
+type "conda" to confirm that minconda has installed correctly

-Make a new python 2.7 environment called bio that has biopython and spyder installed
+Make a new python 2.7 environment called bio that has biopython and spyder installed:

 conda create --prefix bio python=2.7 biopython spyder

-.
+Unzip the blast package and move the resulting directory to your home directory

+gunzip -d ncbi-blast-2.2.30+-ia32-linux.tar.gz
+tar xvpf ncbi-blast-2.2.30+-ia32-linux.tar
+mv ncbi-blast-2.2.30+ ~

+remove the blast .gz file

+rm ncbi-blast-2.2.30+-ia32-linux.tar.gz

+open your .bashrc

+nano ~/.bashrc

+Your path should be set in a statement that looks like this:

+export PATH="/home/student/miniconda2/bin:$PATH

+Add this to the end:

+:/home/student/ncbi-blast-2.2.30+/bin

+So that the complete line looks like this:

+export PATH="/home/student/miniconda2/bin:$PATH:/home/student/ncbi-blast-2.2.30+/bin

+Close and save